D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 a company hosts resources in Azure and Microsoft 365.
-A storage account was recently created for the Marketing department but it was not picked in the monlthly usage report.
+A storage account was recently created for the Marketing department but it was not picked in the monthly usage report.
 Further investigation shows that no resource tags were configured for this SA when it was created.